textcreationpartnership/A02000/README.md

 ##Content Summary##

 #####Front#####
-Galateo espagnol, or, The Spanish gallant instructing thee in that which thou must doe, and take hee
+Galateo Espanol Ano Dō 1640Tho: Croſse fecitReader ſtopp heere, Firſt fix thine eye,On this quainte
+1. To the high, Noble, and
+moſt Illuſtrious:
+CHARLES,
+Prince of Wales, &c.

+1. The Approbation.

+1. The Approbation.

+1. To
+The right illuſtrious Lord,
+Micer Franciſco Bonnet, Viceroy of Catalunna, and
+Counſellour of
+Barcelona.

+1. To
+The right illuſtrious
+Lord, Goncales Argeto de
+Molina, Provinciall, and grand
+Iuſticiar, for his Majeſty, for the holy brotherhood, of Andaluſia:
+Lord of the Townes, of Veros,
+and Dagancuelo: and of the
+Caſtle of Gildolid.
+Alderman
+of Civill,
+&c.

+1. To the Reader.

+1. A Sonet of Galves de Montalvo, on the Booke.

+1. A Sonet of Doctor Franciſco de Campuſana.

+1. A Sonet of Lope de Vega to
+the Author.

+1. A Sonet to the Author.

+1. A Sonet of Lycenciado Gaſpar de Morales.

 #####Body#####

+1. THE AUTHOR
+directeth this work,
+to one of his Brothers: adviſing him what hee ought to doe, and what he ought to ſhun, in his ordinary carriage, to be well eſteemed, and beloved of the People.

+1. CHAPTER.
+2. Of other things, contrary to the phanſy and good liking.

-1. How we ought to be clothed.
+    _ How we ought to be clothed.

+1. CHAPTER.
+3. Of thoſe that are unſavoury in their deedes and actions.

-1. Of punctualities and neatneſſe.
+    _ Of punctualities and neatneſſe.

+1. CHAPTER.
+4. How wee ought to ſpeake.

-1. That men ought to ſpeake with reverence in things appertayning unto
+    _ That men ought to ſpeake with reverence in things appertayning unto
 God.

+1. CHAPTER, 5.
+Of thoſe that ſet themſelves to tell their dreames.

-1. A dreame of example:
+    _ A dreame of example:

+1. CHAPTER, 6.
+Of Lyars.

+1. CHAPTER, 7.
+Of Gaming.

+1. CHAPTER, 8.
+Of Boaſting.

+    _ Of Bablers.

-1. Of Bablers.
+1. CHAPTER, 9.
+Of Ceremonies.

-1. Firſt Ceremonie for profit.
+    _ Firſt Ceremonie for profit.

-1. Secondly, Ceremonie for vanity.
+    _ Secondly, Ceremonie for vanity.

-1. Thirdly, Ceremonie for Obligation.
+    _ Thirdly, Ceremonie for Obligation.

-1. Of kiſſing the handes.
+    _ Of kiſſing the handes.

-1. Of the Title Sereniſſimo.
+    _ Of the Title Sereniſſimo.

+1. CHAPTER.
+10. Of affected words, That in our common talke, we ought not to uſe Latine, or other words of another tongue.

-1. Of thoſe who inſteed of ſpeaking elegantly doe ſpeake nonſenſe.
+    _ Of thoſe who inſteed of ſpeaking elegantly doe ſpeake nonſenſe.

+1. CHAPTER 11.
+Of Amplifications.

-1. That wee ought as little to ſpeake ill of any, nor ought our jeſting, and jeeres to bee biting.
+    _ That wee ought as little to ſpeake ill of any, nor ought our jeſting, and jeeres to bee biting.

-1. Of domineerers and confident people.
+    _ Of domineerers and confident people.

-1. Fortune-tellers.
+    _ Fortune-tellers.

-1. Of thoſe that are alwayes giving counſell.
+    _ Of thoſe that are alwayes giving counſell.

-1. Of contemning others.
+    _ Of contemning others.

-1. Of thoſe that take offence at words.
+    _ Of thoſe that take offence at words.

-1. That jeſts ſhould not bee ſpoken to prejudice any body.
+    _ That jeſts ſhould not bee ſpoken to prejudice any body.

-1. Of thoſe that make jeſts and know not of it.
+    _ Of thoſe that make jeſts and know not of it.

-1. Formes of Jeſts.
+    _ Formes of Jeſts.

-1. Heavy Ieeres.
+    _ Heavy Ieeres.

-1. How you may know a good jeſt.
+    _ How you may know a good jeſt.

-1. Of making a witty and ready anſwer.
+    _ Of making a witty and ready anſwer.

+1. CHAPTER, 12.
+Of ſpeaking ſet ſpeeches.

-1. To know how to ſpeake well.
+    _ To know how to ſpeake well.

-1. To uſe propriety of words.
+    _ To uſe propriety of words.

+    _ Of Compariſons.

-1. Of Compariſons.
+1. CHAPTER.
+13. Of Novellaes and Tales.

-1. The tale of the great Soldan, and of the loves of the beautifull Axa and the Prince of Naples.
+    _ The tale of the great Soldan, and of the loves of the beautifull Axa and the Prince of Naples.

-1. The end of the Tale, and proceeding of the Author, in his matter.
+    _ The end of the Tale, and proceeding of the Author, in his matter.

+1. CHAPTER.
+14. Of thoſe that have no abilities to it, and yet will needs be Poets.

+1. CHAPTER, 15.
+Of Compotations or Drinkings.

 #####Back#####
-Galateo espagnol, or, The Spanish gallant instructing thee in that which thou must doe, and take hee **Types of content**
+Imprimatur
+Tho.
+Wykes.
+**Types of content**

   * There are 111 **verse** lines!